-When this function is activated it is possible to use an Arc Voltage Controlled or Off-The-Arc feeder, where the arc voltage from the power source is used to power the feed unit.
+When this function is activated, it is possible to use an Arc Voltage Controlled or Off-The-Arc feeder, where the arc voltage from the power source is used to power the feed unit.

-- Activation of AVC feeder performed in the process menu.
+- Activating AVC feeder from the process menu.